A City Apart: Hong Kong Marks 20 Years of Chinese Rule

 Read More: 8 Questions for Hong Kong Democracy Activist Joshua Wong

 Politically conscious young people are well aware of these issues, and blame them on a local government that they say has prioritized pleasing Beijing over fixing the city.
 They are unlikely to change their minds about this.
 In March, the committee to choose the next CE picked Carrie Lam, a 60-year-old career bureaucrat who has increasingly expressed pro-Beijing sentiments.
-During a recent interview with the BBC, Lam said about the kidnappings of Hong Kong residents: “It would not be appropriate for us to challenge what happens on the mainland.”
+During a recent interview with CNN, Lam said about the kidnappings of Hong Kong residents: “It would not be appropriate for us to challenge what happens on the mainland.”

 Angered by continual anti-Beijing protests in Hong Kong, and by the emergence of an independence movement, however nominal, China’s leaders are reading the city the riot act.
 “The relationship between the central government and Hong Kong is that of delegation of power, not power-sharing.”
 Zhang Dejiang, chairman of China’s National People’s Congress, said recently.
 While Lam says she and her team will focus on livelihood issues, it’s likely Beijing will pressure her to introduce national education as well as national security laws similar to those on the mainland.